stale-reactjs-org-translations/pt-PT.reactjs.org/content/docs/faq-functions.md

 #### Debounce {#debounce}

 Debouncing ensures that a function will not be executed until after a certain amount of time has passed since it was last called.
-This can be useful when you have to perform some expensive calculation in response to an event that might dispatch rapidly (eg scroll or keyboard events).
+This can be useful when you have to perform some expensive calculation in response to an event that might dispatch rapidly (exemplo: scroll or keyboard events).
 The example below debounces text input with a 250ms delay.

 ```jsx
 import debounce from 'lodash.debounce';